Egypt Is Holding US Green Card Holders In Solitary Confinement Without Charges

 And Congress, where concern over Egypt’s crackdown has grown in recent years as the government has targeted American citizens and U.S.-backed NGOs, is paying attention: Khalaf has been in close contact on the matter with aides to her congressman, Rep. Adam Smith (Wash.), the top Democrat on the powerful House Armed Services Committee.
 Smith has made formal inquiries about the case to both the State Department and the Egyptian Embassy in Washington, he told HuffPost Tuesday.

 The State Department has no consular obligations to Khalaf’s parents because they are not U.S. citizens, Smith said.
-But he hopes the Egyptians can provide further information about the couple’s brutal detention.
-Egypt has confirmed the couple’s arrest, but Smith’s questions on their health, well-being and access to lawyers have gone unanswered, one of his aides told HuffPost in an email.
+But he hopes the Egyptians can provide further information about the couple’s detention.
+Egypt has confirmed the couple’s arrest, but Smith’s questions on their health, well-being and access to lawyers have not yet been answered, one of his aides told HuffPost in an email.
 “The Egyptians remain in active communication with our office on this case ... we hope to receive a response to those questions soon,” the aide wrote.

 The couple’s detention adds to a long list of challenges in U.S.-Egypt relations, and highlights the conflict between U.S obligations to international human rights commitments — which Khalaf’s lawyers say Egypt is clearly violating — and its commitment to a long-time strategic partner.